Toluca: Etymology

 When Toluca was founded by the Matlatzincas, its original name was Nepintahihui (land of corn).
 The current name is based on the Náhuatl name for the area when it was renamed by the Aztecs in 1473.
 The name has its origin in the word tollocan that comes from the name of the god, Tolo, plus the locative suffix, can, to denote "place of Tolo".
 It is also referred to in a number of Aztec codices as Tolutépetl, meaning hill of the god, Tolo, an allusion to the nearby volcano.
 The name Toluca de Lerdo was adopted in 1861 in honor of President Sebastián Lerdo de Tejada.

+The Otomi name for Toluca is Ncɨhni.

 History

 Pre-Columbian era

 The Valley of Toluca was known as Matlatzinco Valley in ancient times and home to at least four linguistic groups: the Matlatzinca, Otomi, Mazahua, and Nahua peoples.
 In the Postclassic period, the valley was ruled by a large powerful capital city whose ruins are located today in the village of Calixtlahuaca, just north of the city of Toluca.
 In 1478 the Mexica emperor Axayacatl conquered the Toluca Valley.
 The capital was stripped of its dynasty and power and some lands were distributed to kings and nobles from the Valley of Mexico.
+However, there was a local lord named Cachimatzin or Chimaltecuhtli who collaborated with the Aztecs and retained an influential position.
+Toluca warred against Tuzantla in the rival Purépecha Empire.

 One of the rivals of Calixtlahuaca was Tollocan, a minor city-state before 1478.
 When Axayacatl destroyed Calixtlahuaca, he placed the imperial provincial capital in Tollocan.
-Calixtlahuaca and other towns in the Toluca Valley paid tribute to the Aztec Empire through Tollocan.
+Calixtlahuaca and other towns in the Toluca Valley paid tribute to the Aztec Empire through Tollocan, which consisted of warrior costumes, mantas of cotton and maguey, and foodstuffs (particularly large amounts of maize).
 After the Spanish conquest, the name Tollocan was changed to Toluca.
 Archaeologists have not yet located a major Postclassic settlement within the modern city.
 Either the pre-Hispanic city of Tollocan was destroyed and covered over by the expansion of Toluca, or else the remains of Tollocan could lie outside of the modern city.
 A small Postclassic site was discovered on the hill called Tolochi, which is in the north of the modern city, but the remains seem too insubstantial to have been a major provincial capital.
 The tree of "Las Manitas Rojas", which literally means "little red hands", was planted before the Spanish Conquest in what is now the monastery of Nuestra Señora del Carmen.
 This tree is significant because it shows that Toluca was important enough for the Aztecs to create a botanical garden.